ConradSulzer/auto_ship_request/README.md

-The requests are sent synchronously so even if you put 1 ms as the wait time the fastest it can run subsequent requests is however long it takes to get a response on the previously request.
+The requests are sent synchronously so even if you put 1 ms as the wait time the fastest it can run subsequent requests is however long it takes to get a response for the previous request.
 This currently only supports domestic requests and one static line item.